An Instrumental Variables Framework to Unite Spatial Confounding Methods: IV framework unifying six spatial confounding methods

 In the second stage, the residuals from the outcome-indicator regression are regressed on the residuals from the exposure-indicator regression:

-gSEM falls within our framework by recognizing that the small-scale variation $\ervA_i - \sum_{k = 1}^d z_{ki} \gamma_{1k}$ corresponds to the instrument $\ervA_\mathcal{UC}$, as summarized in the table below.
+gSEM falls within our framework by recognizing that the small-scale variation $A_i - \sum_{k = 1}^d z_{ki} \gamma_{1k}$ corresponds to the instrument $A_{UC}$, as summarized in the table below.

-If Assumptions 1--5 and the identifiability requirement are satisfied, the second stage regression yields a consistent estimate of $\beta$.
+If Assumptions 1--6 are satisfied, the second stage regression yields a consistent estimate of $\beta$.

 \item Double spatial regression (DSR) proposed by \cite{wiecha2024two} is a double prediction method that uses the residuals from \textbf{Gaussian process regression with Mat\'ern correlation} as an instrument.
-The assumed data-generating process is for $i = 1, \ldots, n$, where $S$ denotes spatial coordinates, $U_i$ and $V_i$ are error terms with finite, non-zero variance such that $\E(U_i|\ervA_i, \ervS_i) = 0, \E(V_i|S_i) = 0$.
+The assumed data-generating process is for $i = 1, \ldots, n$, where $S$ denotes spatial coordinates, $U_i$ and $V_i$ are error terms with finite, non-zero variance such that $\E(U_i|A_i, S_i) = 0, \E(V_i|S_i) = 0$.

-In the first stage, both exposure and outcome are decomposed into large-scale and small-scale spatial variation using kriging: where $\hat{g}(\rvS), \hat{h}(\rvS)$ are universal kriging estimates of the spatial trends in exposure and outcome respectively.
+In the first stage, both exposure and outcome are decomposed into large-scale and small-scale spatial variation using kriging: where $\hat{g}(S), \hat{h}(S)$ are universal kriging estimates of the spatial trends in exposure and outcome respectively.
 In the second stage, the kriging residuals are combined to form an estimate of $\beta$:

-Double spatial regression falls within our framework by recognizing that the small scale variation $\rvA - \hat{g}(\rvS)$ corresponds to the instrument $\rvA_\mathcal{UC}$, as summarized in the table below.
+Double spatial regression falls within our framework by recognizing that the small scale variation $A - \hat{g}(S)$ corresponds to the instrument $A_{UC}$, as summarized in the table below.

-If Assumptions 1--5 and the identifiability requirement are satisfied, the second stage regression yields a consistent estimate of $\beta$.
+If Assumptions 1--6 are satisfied, the second stage regression yields a consistent estimate of $\beta$.
 In practice, however, kriging implicitly involves a bias–variance trade-off that may result in slight deviations from these assumptions.

 \end{enumerate}

 The following page presents an expanded version of Table 1 from the main text.

 \begin{landscape}